itclubmanmet/static-site-generator/readme.md

 reside after running the `buildsite.py generate`
 - `img` folder is where the images are stored, when running the script it will be copied to `./public/img/`
 - `template` folder is where the templates are located like the base, head, body, etc.
-- `src` folder is where the script and stylesheet are, this folder will be copied to `./public/`
+- `src` folder is where the index HTMl, script, and stylesheet are, this folder will be copied to `./public/`
 - `content` folder is where the markdowns are stored.

 Though i just explained that `src` is for storing script and styesheet, i use it to store the base of my website such as